oguzliv/mongo-redis-express-js/README.md

 I try to achieve uniqueness for keys.

 ## Future Developments:
 A solid GitHub actions and Docker file can be served.
-These are challenged me the most in terms of times.
-Other than that I delievered everything I assume.
+These are challenged me the most in terms of time and effort, other than that I delievered everything I assume.

 Since the business logice heavily depends on read operations, GraphQL can be a good choice for document based databases.
 Also I try to emulate CLI command as a cron write job,

-it may be configured with a message queue to consume and write more data with lesser latency.
-I used redis but only for 2 endpoints, if it is done to all endpoints it may increase performance significantly since .
+it may be configured with a message queue to consume and write more data with lesser latency and higher loads of data.
+I used redis but only for 2 endpoints, if it is done to all endpoints it may increase performance significantly since the applicaiton depends heavily on read operations.